LaWebcapsule/directus9/readme.md

 <br />

 **This repository is a fork of the Directus 9.
 Directus 9 was under BSL license and so is this repository.
-As Directus 10 is no more openSource, this repository aims to maintain an openSource version of Directus 9**
+As Directus 10 is now <i>a premium open-source software</i>, this repository aims to maintain a standard openSource version of Directus 9**

 ## 🐰 Introduction